-Cyndi Lee is the first female Western yoga teacher to fully integrate yoga asana and Tibetan Buddhism in her teaching offering.
+Cyndi Lee is the first female Western yoga teacher to fully integrate yoga asana and Tibetan Buddhism in her practice and teaching.
 In 1998, she founded the OM yoga Center in NYC, which became a mecca for yogis worldwide.
-One of the most influential teachers in the U.S., Cyndi is known for her dynamic and contemplative classes; creative, safe and sane sequencing; smart and soulful teachings — all offered in a non-competitive environment of goodness.
+One of the most influential teachers in the U.S., Cyndi’s teaching work is now focussed on yoga and meditation, and the resiliency that arises when we practice these methods in a sustainable manner.

 Known as a “teacher’s teacher,” Cyndi has trained thousands of yoga teachers in Europe, Asia, Central America and the United States.
 She currently offers Meditation TT and Restorative TT on-line through www.yogainternational.com.
 Her annual “Very Special Yoga Teacher’s Retreat” magnetizes yoga teachers from all over the world who are looking for fresh inspiration, clarity of direction and reconnection to their own practices.

 Cyndi is the author of five books including the classic yoga text: Yoga Body Buddha Mind.
 Other books are the The New York Times critically acclaimed May I Be Happy: A Memoir of Love, Yoga, and Changing My Mind and OM yoga: A Guide to Daily Practice.
 She is a regular contributor to numerous publications including Yoga Journal, Real Simple and Lion’s Roar.